brucou/slim/README.md

 - the generated code should be readable by a human
 - the generated code should work in as many browsers as possible with a minimum of polyfills
 - the generated code should be easy to debug
+- the compiled file has zero dependencies

-We thus decided to use `prettifyer`, include comments in the generated code, and avoid arrow functions and other newer JavaScript language features.
+We thus decided to use `prettier`, include comments in the generated code, and avoid arrow functions and other newer JavaScript language features.

 # How does it work?
 In a typical process, I start designing a machine from the specifications by drawing it in the yEd editor.
 When I am done or ready to test the results of my design, I save the file. yEd by default saves its files in a `.graphml` format.
 I save the graphml file in the same directory in which I want to use the created state machine.
 From there, a previously launched watcher runs the `slim` node script on the newly saved file and generates the compiled JavaScript file which exports the machine factory -- you can of course also run the script manually instead of using a watcher.
 The provided exports can then be used as parameters to create a Kingly state machine.